Everyone has a friend or family member that’s a lawyer, and most people assume all lawyers are the same. This is flat-out wrong.

 - Public Defender: $63,000

 These are the median lawyer salaries and obviously don’t reflect everyone, just the midpoint salary.
-Lawyer salaries and the amounts of money you can make can vary depending on whether the attorney is self-employed or working for a firm; in BigLaw or at a smaller firm; in-house; public or private sector; etc. For real estate attorneys, it depends on whether they’re commercial or residential.
+Lawyer salaries and the amounts of money you can make can vary depending on whether the attorney is self-employed or working for a firm; in big law or at a smaller firm; in-house; public or private sector; etc. For real estate attorneys, it depends on whether they’re commercial or residential.
 Trial lawyers in particular can be sink or swim.

 Your chosen field of law can have a big impact on income, as well as on loan repayment.
 But there’s another major factor, too.

 The size of the law firm is one of the biggest factors in a lawyer salary and will affect your paycheck.